Digital photography for science

 Hardcover edition, in a durable binding (ISBN 978-0-557-91133-2), or

 Paperback edition, cheaper (ISBN 978-0-557-92537-7).
 The contents are identical.

 Review published on the Journal of Vertebrate Paleontology (free access requires a subscription, or academic access)

 If you cannot, or don't wish to, order the book from Lulu, you can order it from Amazon.
 It is currently available, for instance, on the following sites.
 Note that currently there is a slight confusion on Amazon about the type of binding.
 The correct type of binding comes in parentheses, immediately after the title, e.g., Digital photography for science (hardcover) is the hardcover edition, even though it is followed by a [paperback] indication in square brackets.

-The book is or will be available also from online retailers (including Barnes & Noble, Books a Million, and Indie Bound, traditional bookstores, academic bookstores and a number of other retail outlets.
+The book is available also from online retailers (including Barnes & Noble, Books a Million, and Indie Bound, traditional bookstores, academic bookstores and a number of other retail outlets.
 Retail prices and shipment costs may vary.

 I do not directly sell this book.
 Please direct any purchase inquiries to one of the above channels.
 This book is not available for purchase in electronic format.

 If you do not wish to purchase your own copy of the book, you may apply for a loan of a copy from a public or educational library.
 If you cannot find copies in public libraries, school libraries and university institutions, you may encourage them to purchase copies and to add them to their catalogs.
 If you need only a small portion of the book, with any luck you may read it for free on one of the Amazon sites (see details below).